soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

    ```
 6. Select installation tool and deploy the app.
 In section below you find details for Cisco Catalyst Center and ioxclient

-Note: A Package of the sample app (`package.tar`) and a packaged `demo.tar` Docker container is available in the `/packages` directory.
+Note: A Package of the sample app (`package.tar`) and a packaged `demo.tar` Docker container are available in the `/packages` directory.

 ## Option 1: Install via Catalyst Center
 1. In Catalyst Center, open *Provision > Services > IoT Services*.